umnilab/METS-R_SIM/README.md

      **Bus.setReachDest()**, add the call of bus.departure(), note that the third parameters of bus.addPlan(destID, destCoord, **minutes to trigger this plan**) can be used to simulate the time table of buses.

-    **Bus.servePassenger()**, first calculate the number of available seats, then invoke Zone.servePassengerByBus(# of available seats) to obtain a list of passengers that are being served, finally add these passengers to the passenger list based on their destinations.
+    **Bus.servePassenger()**, first calculate the number of available seats, then invoke Zone.servePassengerByBus(# of available seats) to obtain a list of requests that are being served, finally add these requests to the passenger list based on their destinations.

     **VehicleContext.createBusContextFromZone()**, initialize Buses for each route, the inputs are zoneGeography, vehicleGeography,  **ArrayList<ArrayList<Integer>>routes, ArrayList<Integer>vehicle_nums**.